Inspired by the past and making something for our future.

 We have a long driveway with the garage at the side of the cabin.
 When anyone new stop by they whip past the sidewalk to the garage.

-So I’m hoping our welcome sign will catch their eye and help them find the sidewalk.
+So I’m hoping our sign will catch their eye and help them find the sidewalk.

 A cherished little sign hangs at the entry of our cabin.

-This sign was made almost 60 years ago.
+This sign made 60 years ago, by Mike’s father hangs in our entry.
 Mike’s last name is “TIE.”
-His cousins generously brought it across the miles from New England to Arizona to reside at our entry.
-When we decided a “welcome” sign might slow people down enough to find the sidewalk, it was our inspiration.
+His cousins generously brought it across the miles from New England to Arizona.
+We decided a “welcome” sign might slow people down enough to find the sidewalk, it was our inspiration.

 This project made me nervous.
-A pine board was cut to twice the length of the “tie” and one twice as long as the “bow.”
+I cut a pine board twice the length of the “tie” and one twice as long as the “bow.”

 Then I scribbled out the shapes.
 I scribbled, erased, scribbled more, erased more!

-Since the sign will be seen from the back too!
+Since the sign is seen from the back too!
 I painted “Established USA 1910” for when Mike’s grandfather came to America.
 The “Established AZ 1975” was when Mike first came to Arizona.